The Maritime Industry

 There are special laws and regulations governing merchant seamen which are enforced by the U.S. Coast Guard.
 In addition to military service, veterans and active military may need some additional training to augment their military qualifications.
 More information on training sources can be found here.

-After submission of the application and payment of required fees, the Coast Guard will evaluate the experience documented and advise on the eligibility of the applicant for officer endorsement(s).
+After submission of the application and payment of required fees, the Coast Guard will evaluate the experience documented and advise on the eligibility of the applicant for officer or rating endorsement(s).

 While attending a maritime academy is not necessary to become a credentialed officer, there are six state or regional maritime academies and the U.S. Merchant Marine Academy in the United States.
-Graduates from these maritime academies will receive an unlimited Merchant Marine Officer credential with an accredited Bachelor’s degree.
+Graduates from these maritime academies will receive an unlimited Third Mate or Third Assistant Engineer credential upon passing the appropriate examinations with an accredited Bachelor’s degree.

 Rating members of a merchant vessel’s crew are either entry-level or skilled.
 Entry-level mariners do not need experience afloat.
 Skilled rating mariners must have a specified amount of sea-time as well as training.
+Skilled rating mariners may also be eligible for credentials as a master or mate.
 Further information is available at the National Maritime Center’s website.

 Other Federal Agency Resources